sena-cetinkaya/Avg_Time_Spent_by_a_User_on_Social_Media--EDA-/README.md

 # Avg Time Spent by a User on Social Media (EDA)

+This repo includes data analysis and data visualization regarding the time people spend on social media.
+The data set used in this repo was obtained from Kaggle.
+The link to the relevant dataset and my Kaggle profile link are below.
+If you wish, you can follow me and my data science studies.

+Link to the dataset: [Click here](https://www.kaggle.com/datasets/imyjoshua/average-time-spent-by-a-user-on-social-media)

+My Kaggle profile link: [Click here](https://www.kaggle.com/senacetinkaya)

 ## About Dataset
 This data shows how much a user spends time on their devices using Social Media.
 The description for each column is as follows:
 - age: The age of the user.